 If you or a loved one has suffered injuries in a Montana ski or snowboard accident, you need skilled legal help to ensure your chances of receiving your rightful compensation.
-At Kovacich & Snipes, P.C., our Montana ski and snowboard accident attorneys will review your case, help you understand your legal options, and handle the process of litigation, allowing you to focus on recovery.
+At Kovacich Snipes Johnson, P.C., our Montana ski and snowboard accident attorneys will review your case, help you understand your legal options, and handle the process of litigation, allowing you to focus on recovery.
 For any questions that you may have, please don’t hesitate to call our attorneys at 406-761-5595 for a free consultation.

 Skiing and snowboarding are perfect activities for Montana residents, especially during the winter months.
 While fun, these activities can quickly become dangerous for skilled athletes and casual skiers alike.
 Sometimes snowboarding and skiing accidents are unavoidable, but, in other circumstances, they are the result of another person’s negligence.
 When the latter is the case, injured parties have the right to recover compensation.

 Some skiing and snowboarding accidents are the result of unfortunate mistakes.
 Maybe you lost your balance while coasting down a hill or you didn’t strap onto your board correctly.
 While no one else would be legally responsible for those injuries, you can receive compensation when someone else’s negligence caused your damages, such as a collision when heading down a slope.

 If you in any way contribute to your accident, you may be partially at fault.
 As a comparative negligence state, Montana still allows people who are partially responsible for their damages to still recover financial compensation, so long as the individual is less responsible for their accident than another party.

 If you are partially liable, your final compensation value for your case will depend on how much at fault you were.
 For example, if you suffered $200,000 worth of damages, but the court ruled that you were 20% at fault for the accident, you would receive your total compensation reduced by 20%: $160,000.